 Understanding the VAT rate that applies to your business and how you can charge it successfully will help you avoid penalties, reclaim any VAT owed and ensure your business remains in good standing.

 Having an accountant can significantly help you stay organized with all of the VAT rules, regulations and choices.
 If you don’t have an accountant yet and you aren’t sure what to look for and how to decide, you can get some help from our guide on how to choose an accountant for your small business.

 Our business current account is designed with all of your small business tax needs in mind.
 Once signed up, you gain access to crucial time-saving features such as accounting software integration and automated expense management that help you stay on top of VAT payments throughout the year.
-Open your Tide business current account today.
+Open your free business bank account today.